Deadlines for Animal Program Documents

 Automated deadline reminders are emailed as a courtesy to remind the Program Leader, and other associated parties, of an upcoming deadline.
 Each email includes the appropriate instructions and relevant contact information.
 These automated emails are administered as follows:

-Prior to the accountability deadline date, the Program Leader may request an extension by contacting their TAG Chair (or the WCMC Vice Chair for TAGs if the deadline is for a TAG’s RCP).
-If the TAG Chair grants the extension, the TAG Chair must contact the AZA Conservation & Science Department with the approved new deadline.
+- Prior to the accountability deadline date, the Program Leader may request an extension by REPLYING ALL to the automated email.
+The TAG Chair may approve an extension for BTPs and Studbook.
+The APM Committee Vice Chari for TAGs may approve the extension for RCPs.
+If the TAG Chair grants the extension, the TAG Chair must contact the AZA Conservation, Management, & Welfare Sciences Department with the approved new deadline.

-If the deadline was reached, the Program Leader has a 2-week grace period to submit the document.
-If an extension is needed at this point, the Institutional Liaison (IL) or Director of the Program Leader’s institution must contact the WCMC Vice Chair for TAGs (for RCPs) or the WCMC Vice Chair for SSPs & Studbooks (for Breeding and Transfer Plans or Studbooks) within the 2-week grace period to discuss the reason for the missed deadline, and request a new date.
-The WCMC will vote to determine if the reason for the missed deadline for the completion of the document is valid, and if so, a new deadline will be set.
-If the WCMC determines that the reason for the missed deadline is not valid, the Program Leader will likely be removed from their position.
+- If the deadline was reached, the Program Leader has a 2-week grace period to submit the document.
+If an extension is needed at this point, the Institutional Liaison (IL) or Director of the Program Leader’s institution must REPLY ALL to the automated email within the 2-week grace period to discuss the reason for the missed deadline, and request a new date.
+The APM Committee will vote to determine if the reason for the missed deadline for the completion of the document is valid, and if so, a new deadline will be set.
+If the APM Committee determines that the reason for the missed deadline is not valid, the Program Leader will likely be removed from their position.